 There have been shifts amongst U.S. West Coast and even Canadian west coast ports, including Seattle, Tacoma, Portland, Prince Rupert (Canada), and Vancouver (Canada).
 Cargo has decreased at one of these ports, while increasing at others.
 However, there does not appear to be a significant shift to competing ports away from Oakland, since most of the cargo is used in the immediate area.
 For example, some domestic TEUs destined for Hawaii have shifted to Long Beach from Oakland in recent years, but these volumes are marginal (less than 5% of total TEUs).
-Today, approximately 98% of all imports and 90% of exports are for locations within 300 miles of Oakland.
+Today, an estimated 78-98% of imports and 70-90% of exports are for locations within 300 miles of Oakland.
 It is unlikely to be cost effective for significant diversions of that cargo away from Oakland to occur.